 Critical to the process is how to isolate the effects of the program from the data.
 This stage dilutes the figures by removing values that could be claimed by others as a cause or influence of the result.
 These set a defendable position for the ROI, as what remains is the core benefits of the program.
 By identifying techniques that will help determine direct impact, will setup an accuracy of the ROI.

 This step is to calculate the actual ROI impact by converting sales or benefit data to monetary values and compare that to program costs.
 This requires some data to be assigned a value using a business accepted technique, which can be a challenge for soft data, such as behaviour or opinion based outcomes.

 To achieve a true ROI, all program associated costs should be added not just the visible costs such as program fees or rewards.
 Internal staff hours, training can be added to have a total program cost.
 Once the total program cost are collected it’s a couple of steps away from a ROI

-Return on investment of your program can now be represented by a ratio known as Benefit / Cost Ratio (BCR) or Return on Investment (ROI %)
+Return on investment of your program can now be represented with a ratio known as Benefit / Cost Ratio (BCR) or Return on Investment (ROI %)

-The formula for both are similar and based on your business accepted ROI reviews represented in the best way BCR = Program Benefits/Program Cost ROI(%) = Net Benefits/Program Costs x 100
+The formula for both is similar.
+BCR = Program Benefits/Program Cost and ROI(%) = Net Benefits/Program Costs x 100

-However as soon as there is a downturn in the market and budget cost cutting is required, opinions of a rewards and incentives program will vary, typically in lieu of any facts.
-But with a solid ROI process and defendable number built into a program a negative review can be flipped and shown to be a critical part of your way to market.
+However, as soon as there is a downturn in the market and budgets cost cutting is required, opinions of a rewards and incentives program will vary, typically in lieu of any facts.
+But with a solid ROI process and a defendable number built into a program, a negative review can be flipped and shown to be a critical part of your way to market.
 Whichever method is the most beneficial for your business having a ROI concept and plan for your program will avoid the hard questions should they ever come up.